-2.9.1 The individuals fulfilling the following positions: the ASRC Operations Officer, the ASRC Communications Officer, the ASRC Safety Officer, the ASRC Medical Officer, the ASRC Training Officer, and any other standing committee chair, liaison, or Conference officers (excluding the ASRC Vice-Chair, Secretary and Treasurer) shall be nominated by the ASRC Chair and approved by a simple majority vote of the ASRC Board.
+2.9.1 The ASRC Board may name officers necessary to serve the needs of the Board.
+Positions may include: ASRC Risk Management Officer, ASRC Operations Officer, ASRC Training Officer and any other standing Committee Chair or liaison.
+Such officers or committee chairs shall be nominated by the ASRC Chair and approved by a simple majority vote of the ASRC Board.

-Proxies

-ASRC Board delegates may be represented by a proxy at Board meetings.

-The proxy must specify the effective date, duration of the proxy.
-The proxy need not state specific issues to be discussed at the meeting.
-Proxy forms can either be in written form and presented to the Secretary before the meeting commences or may be in email form, in which case the Secretary must have received such form at least 24 hours in advance of the meeting or such other reasonable period that the Secretary will promulgate.
+2.9.2 ASRC Officers may appoint additional officers to support execution of their duties.

+3. ASRC Credentialing Board

+The authority for issuing ASRC credentials will be vested in the ASRC Credentialing Board, supported by ASRC Examiners and Qualified Evaluators.
+The ASRC Credentialing Board is a group of ASRC certified members chosen by the ASRC Board of Directors to administer the ASRC credentialing system.

+3.1 Members of the ASRC Credentialing Board will be selected and certified as outlined in the ASRC Credentialing Policy Manual.

+3.2 Responsibilities, appointment duration and recertification requirements will be outlined in the ASRC Credentialing Policy Manual.

+4. ASRC Examiners

+An ASRC Certified Member that is selected by the ASRC Credentialing Board to review candidates for field certification.

+4.1 ASRC Examiners will be selected and certified as outlined in the ASRC Credentialing Policy Manual.

+4.2 Responsibilities, appointment duration and recertification requirements will be outlined in the ASRC Credentialing Policy Manual.

+5. Qualified Evaluator (QE)

+An individual that is approved to assess skills/abilities/knowledge and endorse Position Task Books.

+5.1 Qualified Evaluators will be selected and certified as outlined in the ASRC Credentialing Policy Manual.

+5.2 Responsibilities, appointment duration and recertification requirements will be outlined in the ASRC Credentialing Policy Manual.

+5.3 Every Group Training Officer (GTO) shall be recognized as a Qualified Evaluator.

 Article II.
 ASRC Membership

-Applications and Roster
+1. Applications and Rosters

-Each Group may accept applications for, and grant memberships to, applicants for all types of ASRC membership, in accordance with procedures specified in the Articles of Incorporation and in these Bylaws and in accordance with the requirements and standards specified in the ASRC Training Standards.
+1.1 Each Group may accept applications for and grant memberships to applicants for all types of Group membership.
+Individual Group members shall be recognized as ASRC Members upon compliance with the procedures specified in the Articles of Incorporation and in these Bylaws and in accordance with the requirements and standards as specified in the ASRC governing documents.

-The ASRC Membership or the Boardmay accept applications for, and grant memberships to, applicants for at-large membership in all types of ASRC membership, and may revoke such memberships.
+1.2 The ASRC Membership or the ASRC Board may accept applications for, and grant memberships to, applicants for At-Large ASRC membership and may revoke such memberships when doing so is in the best interest of the conference.
+At-Large ASRC membership shall be utilized sparingly and will be primarily reserved for those individuals that are distant from a Certified or Probationary ASRC Group and where participation in Group activities and recurring Group training events is not physically feasible.

-Each Group shall maintain its own personnel records.
-Each Group shall supply the Secretary with a Roster of its members which shall include information required from time to time as set out in the Administration Manual.
+1.3 Each Group shall primarily maintain its own personnel records.
+Each Group shall supply the ASRC Secretary with a Roster of its members, which shall include member information as defined in the ASRC Administrative Manual.

-Changes to the Conference Roster shall be reported to the Secretary within 40 days of the time changes are effective.
+1.4 Changes to the Group’s Roster shall be reported to the ASRC Secretary within 40 days of the time changes are effective.
+Such changes may include: member certification level changes, new members, departing members, Group Officer and Board Representative changes.

-Group Training Officers
+2. Group Training Officers (GTO)

-Each group shall appoint a Group Training Officer.
-For a Certified Group, or a Probationary Group with Field Team Leaders, the Group Training Officer must hold Field Team Leader certification, as set forth in the ASRC Training Standards.
+2.1 Each Group shall appoint a Group Training Officer.
+For a Certified Group, the Group Training Officer must hold the ASRC Field Team Leader (FTL) certification, or higher status.
+The standard for this certification is set forth in the ASRC Training Standards and ASRC Credentialing Policy Manual.
 The Group Training Officer shall be charged with: